-Governing a Global Company in AsiaExecutive Director of the Asia Pacific Risk Center and Partner in Oliver Wyman's Finance and Risk practice Director of Marsh & McLennan Insights
+Governing a Global Company in AsiaExecutive Director at Marsh & McLennan Insights and Partner at Oliver Wyman Director of Marsh & McLennan Insights

 Singaporean companies are increasingly going global, reflecting both the limited scope for companies to grow locally in a small island economy, as well as attractive opportunities in the regional and global markets.
 It is a story playing out in several Asian economies, with local companies looking to expand their geographic footprint.

 It is a story playing out through mergers and acquisitions, digital platforms, new business segments and even, in some instances, strong government support.
 In Singapore, for example, the government has offered strong support for companies to go global through assistance and grants.
 IE Singapore (now merged with SPRING to form Enterprise Singapore) facilitated over 450 projects globally in 2016 with more than SG$9 billion ($6.58 billion) in overseas sales, for instance.
 Of this, 75 projects were related to new market entry and new lines of business.

 As they expand their activities, Asian companies face many challenges.
 Externally, companies are exposed to an ever-evolving and complex global risk landscape including terrorist attacks, asset bubbles, large cyberattacks, high unemployment and energy price shocks.
 Political and economic instability and changes in regulatory and government control are in constant flux globally.

 Internally, as companies expand, they face greater operational complexity and have to align their people and processes with a global culture and mindset.
 Key considerations for rising global companies in Asian economies are: